 • Look and feel natural

-If you want to replace your missing teeth with a permanent dental bridge, Dr. Drew Shulman will use dental implants for a secure and comfortable fit.
-The first stage of treatment will be the surgical implantation of the post which will serve as a new tooth root.
-This will require a healing period of several months, after which the permanent bridge is attached.
+To replace your missing teeth with a permanent bridge, Dr. Shulman will use dental implants.
+The implants securely and comfortably hold the bridge in place so it never falls out.
+The first stage of treatment will be the surgical implantation of the post, which will serve as a new tooth root.
+You will need a couple of months to heal after the procedure, then we can permanently place the bridge.

 Dental Bridge FAQs

-Am I a good candidate for an implant-secured dental bridge?
+Am I a good candidate for an implant-supported dental bridge?

-Most patients with missing and severely damaged teeth are candidates for dental implants.
-Your dentist will assess your oral health to determine if you have enough healthy bone and gum tissue needed for this procedure.
-If you do not qualify just yet, there are a range of treatments available to augment bone loss and create a stable foundation for the placement of an implant-supported bridge.
+Most patients with missing and severely damaged teeth are candidates for dental implant-supported bridges.
+Your dentist will assess your oral health to decide if you have enough healthy bone and gum tissue needed for this procedure.
+If you don’t qualify just yet, there are treatments available to augment bone loss and create a stable base for an implant-supported bridge.

 How do you care for a dental bridge?

-A removable dental bridge should be removed and cleaned twice a day.
-They will require special care and should not be worn while you sleep.
-Implant-secured dental bridges on the other hand, can be maintained like your natural teeth.
+You should remove and clean a removable dental bridge twice a day.
+They will require special care and you shouldn’t wear them while you sleep.
+On the other hand, you can maintain implant-secured bridges as if they are your natural teeth.
 You will not need special products to maintain an implant-secured bridge.

 Does getting a dental bridge placed hurt?